Are you worried about get-togethers with toxic family during the holidays?

 Christmas for you doesn’t resemble the perfect Hallmark holiday by a long shot.
 Instead of loving siblings, cousins and relatives, you have to cope with abuse, estrangement, addiction, and negativity.
 The more you try to tell yourself you can get through this, the more stressed you feel as you can’t see how you can do this.

-Get togethers with toxic family can get you into sticky situations leaving you feeling suffocated.
+Get-togethers with toxic family during holidays can get you into sticky situations leaving you feeling suffocated.

 But you don’t have to.